amazon-science/semimtr-text-recognition/README.md

 ## Acknowledgements

-This implementation has been based on the repository [ABINet](https://github.com/FangShancheng/ABINet).
+This implementation is based on the repository [ABINet](https://github.com/FangShancheng/ABINet).

 ## Security